stylewarning/cl-permutation/README.md

 ## Creating Permutations

-Permutations are represented by the structure `PERM`, which is read-only/immutable.
+Permutations are represented by the structure `PERM`, which is read-only/immutable at the API boundary.
 A permutation of size `N` is essentially a sequence of numbers from `1` to `N`.
-One-based permutations was chosen because that is the dominating convention in mathematics.
-All we lose, essentially, is direct compatibility with array indexing, and one fixnum worth of space (internally, the permutations are stored in an array of size `N+1`, where the zeroth element is always zero).
+One-based permutations were chosen because that is the dominating convention in mathematics.
+All we lose, essentially, is direct compatibility with array indexing, and one fixnum worth of space.
+(Internally, the permutations are stored in an array of size `N+1`, where the zeroth element is always zero).

 A permutation can be created via `MAKE-PERM`: